 Value content

 By posting value content on Instagram, you are going to remind your audience that yours is an account that is worth following.
+It’s a good way of boosting brand awareness.
 It also means that when you do promote something on Instagram, your audience won’t mind because they’ll have already had so much value from you already.

 Humor

 A little bit of humor goes a long way.
-Use it sparingly, because you want the overall feel of your Instagram feed to be about value, quality and your brand, but a well-chosen funny post is a great mix to any Instagram account and will show you have a sense of humor.
+Use it sparingly.
+For example, you could limit it to your Instagram stories.
+Remember that humor is great for a connection with your audience, but you want the overall feel of your Instagram feed to be about value, quality and your brand.
+Nevertheless, a well-chosen funny post is a great mix to any Instagram account and will show you have an authentic side (and that you have a sense of humor.)
+Be careful about using a humor that’s relatable to your target audience.
+Nuance is often lost on social media networks and it’s easy to offend.
+You don’t want to face an emergency post to repair your reputation.
+You’ve probably seen celebrities do this from time to time with a public apology!

 Here’s some examples that made me smile: